-5. This section of business plan should include strategies for successful positioning of the business in the competitive business environment.
-The strategic issues like how the competitors are positioning themselves, what specific attribute your product have that competitors’ do not and what customers needs does your product fulfill.
+5. This section of the business plan should include strategies for the successful positioning of the business in a competitive business environment.
+The strategic issues like how the competitors are positioning themselves, what specific attribute your product has that competitors’ do not, and what customers needs does your product fulfill.

-6. The success of the business significantly depends on pricing policy.
-To keep the pricing policy competitive any of the of the following methods could be used: a) Cost-plus pricing- it assures that all costs both fixed and recurring or variable are attained with desired percentage of profit; b) Demand pricing- the pricing based on demand; c) Competitive pricing – this strategy is implied by the companies that are entering in to the market where there are already established pricing exists and it is difficult to differentiate one product from another; d) Mark-up pricing – used mainly by retailers, mark-up pricing is calculated by adding your desired profit to the cost of the products.
-Each method listed above has several strength as well as weakness.
+6. The success of the business significantly depends on the pricing policy.
+To keep the pricing policy competitive any of the following methods could be used: a) Cost-plus pricing- it assures that all costs both fixed and recurring or variable are attained with the desired percentage of profit; b) Demand pricing- the pricing based on demand; c) Competitive pricing – this strategy is implied by the companies that are entering into the market where there are already established pricing exists and it is difficult to differentiate one product from another; d) Mark-up pricing – used mainly by retailers, mark-up pricing is calculated by adding your desired profit to the cost of the products.
+Each method listed above has several strength as well as weaknesses.

-7. Distribution includes the entire process of moving the product from the place of manufacturing to the end users.
+7. The distribution includes the entire process of moving the product from the place of manufacturing to the end-users.
 The type of distribution network chosen will depend upon the industry and the size of the market.
 A good way to make your decision is to analyze your competitors to determine the channels they are using, and then decide whether to use the same type of the channel or an alternative that may provide you with a strategic advantage.
 Some of the more common distribution channels include direct sales, retailers, wholesalers, etc.

 VI Financial Management plan and analysis 1.
 The financial analysis is extremely important, in most cases it is the decisive factor.
-The most significant analysis is the profitability promised by the proposed business; similarly cash flow statement provides insight in to the sustainability of the proposed business.
-The business plan should contain income statement, balance sheet and the cash flow statement.
-2. The financial statement should accompany financial analysis like break even analysis, return on investment, return on assets, return on equity, profit margin analysis, debt equity ratio, etc. 3.
+The most significant analysis is the profitability promised by the proposed business; similarly cash flow statement provides insight into the sustainability of the proposed business.
+The business plan should contain income statements, balance sheets, and cash flow statements.
+2. The financial statement should accompany financial analysis like break-even analysis, return on investment, return on assets, return on equity, profit margin analysis, debt-equity ratio, etc. 3.
 Typical Profitability Analysis Ratios to be included Return on Investment (RoI) = Net Income / Average Total Assets Average Total Assets = Total asset in the beginning + Total asset at the end /2 Return on Equity = Net Income / Average Stockholder’ Equity Average Stockholder Equity = total stockholder’ equity in the beginning + End Equity / 2 Profit Margin = Net Income / Sales Earnings per share = Net Income / Number of common share outstanding

 POINTS TO BE COVERED IN THE PROJECT REPORT EXECUTIVE SUMMARY

-Executive summary is a important and necessary part of a project report.
+An executive summary is an important and necessary part of a project report.
 It includes all the details which will become part of a detailed project report but in summary form.
-It covers: Location Layout of Factory / plant Plant and Machinery Technological arrangement Proposed capacity Product mix Raw material requirement, storage and handling Present and Future demand of end product Pollution Control equipments Power and water supply Capital Costing including one cycle of working capital margins Other subsidiary requirements and ancillary facilities like marketing, etc. Capacity building assessment
+It covers Location Layout of Factory/plant Plant and Machinery Technological arrangement Proposed capacity Product mix Raw material requirement, storage and handling Present and Future demand of end product Pollution Control equipment Power and water supply Capital Costing including one cycle of working capital margins Other subsidiary requirements and ancillary facilities like marketing, etc. Capacity building assessment

-INTRODUCTION The part of project constitutes of: Preamble Brief background of company Background of entrepreneurs Location details of the project
+INTRODUCTION The part of the project constitutes of Preamble Brief background of company Background of entrepreneurs Location details of the project.

-ENTERPRENEUR/ MANAGEMENT DETAILS Qualification Work experience in detail Role pay of Management Team SITE DESCRIPTION Site Details Location & Title of land Meteorological data Connectivity through road, train, air, etc. Proximity of raw material sources and other vital facilities Reason to choose the site.
+ENTERPRENEUR/ MANAGEMENT DETAILS Qualification Work experience in detail Role pay of Management Team SITE DESCRIPTION Site Details Location & Title of land Meteorological Data Connectivity through road, train, air, etc. The proximity of raw material sources and other vital facilities Reason to choose the site.